The Steps to Get You Started

 In Holacracy, a project is any outcome.
 Since accountabilities define ongoing actions, projects allow us to get more granular and concrete on tasks with definite end points (you can read more about projects here).
 This is why we phrase a project as if it was complete.
 We say, “New Product Launched” rather than “New Product,” to clarify the specific goal.
 Since self-organization allows us to make project requests of each other, we need more clarity than phrasing like “New Product” provides.

 7. Schedule Regular Tactical & Governance Meetings

 The Secretary of each circle should schedule regular Tactical and Governance Meetings for the circle going forward.
 A typical frequency is weekly for Tactical Meetings, and biweekly or monthly for Governance Meetings, at least to start.
 Tactical Meetings are for synchronizing the team and removing constraints to getting work done; the process, activities, and outputs of these meetings are defined in the constitution, Article 4.3.

 Tactical Meeting Resources

-I hope you find this guide helpful.
-While Holacracy can dramatically improve clarity and transparency across your organization, team, or department — it ain’t easy.
-Which is why I highly recommend hiring a Licensed Holacracy Providers(LHP) to help you adopt the practice, or at least seek out support from the free Community of Practice, because while the discipline is difficult, it’s even harder to do on your own.
+We hope you find this guide helpful.
+While Holacracy can dramatically improve clarity and transparency across your organization, team, or department — it isn’t easy.
+Which is why we highly recommend hiring a Licensed Holacracy Provider to help you adopt the practice, or at least seek send a team member or two to a Holacracy Practitioner Training, because while the discipline is difficult, it’s even harder to do on your own.